-We were advised that the selection of the 10-man 2019 USA Walker Cup team would now take place in two parts:–
+We were advised that future 10-man USA Walker Cup teams would now be selected in two parts:–

-2. b) The 2019 Mark H. McCormack Medal winner (Men’s WAGRTM No. 1 / announced immediately after the U.S. Amateur Championship on 18th August)*; and
+2. b) The 2019 Mark H. McCormack Medal winner (Men’s WAGRTM No. 1 / announced immediately after the U.S. Amateur Championship*; and

 2. c) The remaining selections, which will include at least one mid-amateur (25 years and older) player, will be decided by the USGA’s International Team Selection Committee (ITSC).

 *subject to the respective players being U.S. citizens and / or remaining amateur these individuals will now be automatically selected.